Bifurcation Diagram

 - Sine map \(f_r(x)=r\sin(\pi x)\): smooth, same universal behaviour, fully chaotic at \(r=1\).

-- Scroll on either canvas to zoom the parameter axis.
+- Scroll or pinch on either canvas to zoom.

 - Drag to pan both axes simultaneously.